Your study stay at HSWT

 -

-After we have received your application, we will check it.
-If all requirements are met, you will receive an admission letter for your studies at the HSWT and further information on enrolment.
+Once we have received your application, it will be forwarded to the department for review.
+If all requirements are met, you will receive an admission letter for the HSWT and further information on enrolment.

 -